NatyaHans/Ophiuroidea/ReadMe.md

 # Pipeline for Brittle Star Project 1
 	-  Morphological Data collected by Tania Pineda-Enrique
 	-  Genomic data and phylogeny made by collaborators in Australia?
+HEllo

 ## PART I: Ancestral state reconstructions (already done using Mesquite)
 	- Data used: Tree and morphological characters